CivicActions/civicactions.com/src/content/ditap.md

 Starting in 2022, all federal acquisition professionals managing contracts of $7M or greater will need the Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (FAC-C-DS) certification provided by DITAP training.

 **When does the next DITAP training begin?**
-The current program starts on March 16th, 2021 and ends on the week of August 16th, 2021.
-To apply for this or a future training, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSemgXA14YzlPZdV1H9fOfT60DQ7lwGOQ8z8gPaCU1nysmiVWQ/viewform)!
+Open enrollment dates will be announced soon.
+To apply for DITAP training, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSemgXA14YzlPZdV1H9fOfT60DQ7lwGOQ8z8gPaCU1nysmiVWQ/viewform)!

 <blockquote>
 "This might be one of the most impactful things the USDS does over time."